Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 -                =
 -                i
--now you can read between the lines in negative space; the eye dot equals, tldr more to come ~
+-now you can read between the lines in negative space; the eye dot equals, tldr more to come +life is a game of snakes, and ladders
+~

 +filename.veda for character